 In 1943, Mildred M. Elkins enlisted in the Army.
-After her military service, she lived in Chicago, IL, and later came back to Paris, KY.
+After her military service, she lived in Chicago, IL and later came back to Paris, KY.
 She was the wife of Edwin D. Mott.
-Mildred M. Elkins Mott died in Lexington, KY, and she is buried in Evergreen Cemetery.
+Mildred M. Elkins Mott died in Lexington, KY and is buried in Evergreen Cemetery.

 Kentucky County & Region

 |NKAA Source: National Archives, Access to Archival Databases (online)|

 |NKAA Source: Ancestry (online)|

 |NKAA Source: The Lexington herald and Lexington leader|

 Related Entries Citing this Entry

 Cite This NKAA Entry: